Piaget’s Stages of Cognitive Development as part of his theory have had a monumental impact on contemporary child developmental psychology.

 Sub-stage 3: Secondary circular reactions

 The baby starts to engage with objects and events (hence “secondary”).
 In the case of Piaget’s own daughter, repeated kicking in the cot made dolls that were hung up on the cot sway.
-The baby was not intending to make the doll sway, just enjoying that they did and learning about the link between the swaying and the kicking.
+The baby was not intending to make the doll sway, just enjoying that they did so and learning about the link between her kicking and the dolls moving.
 At this stage of development, babies are learning by accidental discovery.
+But it is focused on events in the world such as dolls moving rather than her experience based on her own body such as sucking.

 Sub-stage 4: Coordination of secondary schemes

-At this point, the baby starts to combine schemes to achieve a desired result – in the case of Piaget’s own child, pulling a string in order to get hold of a piece of paper attached to it.
+At this point, the baby starts to combine schemes to achieve a desired result – in the case of Piaget’s own child, an example involved pulling a string in order to get hold of a piece of paper attached to it.
+This demonstrates the emergence of intentional activity because the baby is doing one action in order to achieve something else.

 Sub-stage 5: Tertiary circular reactions

-The baby starts active experimentation.
-The child will apply a scheme to achieve a result; if it does not work, the baby will try another scheme in the repertoire.
+At this stage the baby starts active experimentation.
+He or she can apply a scheme to achieve a result; if it does not work, the baby will try another scheme in his or her repertoire of action patterns.

 Sub-stage 6: Invention of new means

 Toddlers start to find new ways of doing things on their own initiative.
-In the case of Piaget’s own child, instead of backing away awkwardly after bumping a toy pram into a wall, the toddler walked round the pram to the wall and pushed the pram away.
+In the case of Piaget’s own daughter, instead of backing away awkwardly after bumping a toy pram into a wall, she paused a moment and then walked round the pram in order to push it from the other side.
+It appeared that she was able to solve this problem by coordinating her actions implicitly or mentally without actually having to perform them.

-The first stage comes to an end when the baby develops the ability to think through a problem without actually having to test it out physically.
+This first stage comes to an end when the baby develops the ability to think through problems without actually having to test the solution out physically.

-This starts with “pre-conceptual thought” which includes pretend play, drawing, using simple language and imitating things even when they are not present and visible.
-A child at this stage does not distinguish between individuals and the category they belong to.
-In the case of Piaget’s own child, every slug was “the slug”, the very one that was seen further back along the path.
+This stage starts with “pre-conceptual thought” which includes pretend play, drawing, using simple language and imitating actions even when they are not present and visible.
+A child at this stage does not distinguish between individual objects and the category they belong to.
+In the case of Piaget’s own daughter, she referred to every slug as “the slug”, that is, the very one that they had seen further back along the path.

 Then comes the “intuition” sub-stage.
-The child starts to combine schemes in order to infer things.
+The child starts to combine schemes in order to infer outcomes.
 The classical experiment is having two identical glasses of water with the same amount of water in each, then pouring one glass into a narrower glass, so the water is higher.
-The child, operating in one dimension only, deduces on the basis of existing schemes that a higher water level means more water.
+The child, operating by focusing on only one dimension, deduces on the basis of existing schemes that a higher water level means more water in the tall thin glass, or that there is more water in the short glass because it is wider.

-At this stage, the child understands the principle of conservation: there must be the same amount of water in each glass, because none was added or taken away.
-The child starts to apply logic, working things out through thought, not just action.
+At this stage, the child understands the principle of conservation, that is, even though there can be a change in appearance, some underlying properties can remain the same.
+For example, in the experiment described above, there must be the same amount of water in each glass, because none was added or taken away, or because even though a glass was taller it was also narrower, and so changes in the two dimensions compensate for each other.
 A child will group, count and measure objects at this stage.

-The child is now systematically experimenting, forming hypotheses and testing them out by trying out alternatives, just like scientists do.
+At this stage children and adolescents can now experiment through forming hypotheses and systematically testing them out by trying out a series of alternatives, just like scientists.
 Piaget recognised that not everyone expresses skills at this stage as if they were scientists in a laboratory.
-He thought that every adult may reach this stage in their own area of expertise – farmers, bakers, mechanics and so on.
+He thought, however, that every adult may reach this stage in their own area of expertise in which they can systematically work through a problem in terms of the possible variables involved – farmers, bakers, mechanics and so on.

-Criticisms of the Piaget’s stages of cognitive development
+Criticisms of the Piaget stages of cognitive development

-The bottom line is that the Piaget stages of cognitive development remain the greatest foundation of modern developmental psychology.
+The bottom line is that the Piaget theory of cognitive development remains an important foundation of modern developmental psychology.
 Further discoveries are serving to confirm the central thrust of his argument rather than to challenge it.